gugray/ListenClosely/README.md

             - Restart the call
     12.3.
 Typos in the text
             - Correct the original file [ABBR]-orig.txt
-            - see 10.2. for next processing
+            - See 12.2. for next processing
     12.4.
 Lemmatization issues
             - Manual correct the local file ./_work/[ABBR]-lem.txt
             - Delete the file /_work/[ABBR]-segs.json